vova916/gfg/README.md

 # Universal Media Downloader Bot

-A powerful Telegram bot built with Python and `pyTelegramBotAPI` that allows users to seamlessly download media (audio and video) from various platforms including YouTube, TikTok, Pinterest, and Instagram.
+A powerful Telegram bot built with Python and `telebot` that allows users to seamlessly download media (audio and video) from various platforms including YouTube, TikTok, Pinterest, and Instagram.

 ## Features